iossifovlab/snakeobjects/documentation/documentation.rst

 that need to be created for each object of the given object type together with the rules for creating the targets.
-The rules for building targets for an object type are included in a snakefile named after the object type and are written using snakemake's syntax where the inputs and outputs specify targets instead of files.
+The rules for building targets for an object type are included in a snakefile named after the object type and are written using Snakemake's syntax where the inputs and outputs specify targets instead of files.
 Crucially, inputs can refer to targets in the current object and to targets in objects the current object depends on as specified in the object graph.
 Finally, projects and objects can be associated with a set of key-value